 \subsection{Source code representation}

-A recent study reports that graph-based representations are superior to sequence- or tree-based representations for tasks such as code classification, clone detection, and vulnerability detection.
-This warrants better tools to facilitate the code property graph construction for programming languages such as Java and \python~\cite{SLX+22}.
+A recent study reports that graph-based representations outperform sequence- or tree-based representations on tasks such as code classification, clone detection, and vulnerability detection.
+This warrants better tools to facilitate the construction of code property graphs for programming languages such as Java and \python~\cite{SLX+22}.
 Graph construction from \python AST can be done in various ways, for instance, using the JARVIS prototype~\cite{HYC+24}, which evaluates expressions in the graph to perform inter-procedural analysis.
 In the \aspectTool approach, we focus on intra-procedural analysis and extract AST information, such as defined and used variables, program locations, and statement labels, for use in static aspect analysis.